Common tabular operations in pandas#

 # Now update the first value of the last column

-As we can see, now we did not receive any warnings, and it would be safe to continue working with this selection without needing to worry that there are some “hidden linkages” between our DataFrames that could cause issues (we discuss more about this in the next section).
+As we can see, now we did not receive any warnings this time and it would be safe to continue working with this selection without needing to worry that there are some “hidden linkages” between the selection and another DataFrame that could cause issues (we discuss this more in the next section).

-Find the mean temperatures (in Celsius) for the last seven days of June again.
+Calculate the mean temperature for the last seven days of August 2024 again.
 This time you should select the rows based on a condition for the YEARMODA column.

 Hide code cell content